imShakil/BloodBank/README.md

 (This project can be used for any educational purpose and can be changed or modified in need.<br><b> A star will be appriciated if you think it might be helpful.</b>)<br>

 ### Changing Database and Package Name
-I have got so many mails on about 'How to change Database link and Package Name'.
+I got so many mails on about 'How to change Database link and Package Name'.
 So, Who has queries can watch this video: https://www.youtube.com/watch?v=nAzAo7shGKQ&ab_channel=AnubhavAnand

 @imShakil<br>